 A brake fluid flush can be done as part of a scheduled service – but sometimes we might advise you need one outside of a regular schedule if we feel it's necessary.
 We are always happy to discuss the reasons why with you.

 Checking your brake fluid colour is good, but don’t rely on it, just because it looks clean – that doesn't mean it's not dangerous.
 If there is water in the brake fluid, you might not see it, but it still might cause the boiling point to drop.
 Boiling fluid can cause loss of braking pressure or even sudden and unexpected brake failure.
 A visual inspection won't necessarily tell you if there is dangerous amounts of water in your brake fluid, only a professional boiling point test can tell you this.

 Its recommended to change your brake fluid every 2 years and your vehicle manufacturer will have a replacement interval specific to your vehicle – still these are recommendations and so it is safest to monitor the condition of your brake fluid on a regular basis.

-At Clem Camage Motors we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+At Clem Camage Motors we offer a full 65 Point Vehicle Inspection report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+This Vehicle Inspection report lets you know if there is immediate or future need for repairs to your vehicle allowing you to budget in advance.